klebermagno/rBCM/README.md

 This package requires:
 * Numpy
-* Cython
 * scikit-learn

 To run the test suite, navigate to the tests directory and call `nose2`.

-The test suite builds plots in static html files as visual tests that are placed in the `tests/visuals/` directory and requires the bokeh package for this.
-If you don't use the test suite you don't need bokeh though.
+The test suite and benchmark runners build plots in static html files as visual tests that are placed in the `tests/visuals/` or benchmarks/visuals/ directory respectively and requires the bokeh package for this.
+If you don't use the test suite or benchmarks you don't need bokeh though.

 ## Why use an rBCM?